StephGbzh/LinksAndDefSearch/TOFIX-TODO.md

 :heavy_check_mark: Clear button in/over the input (an "X")

+:heavy_check_mark: Search bar too wide on mobile

+:x: Remove React => Vue.js ?
+No framework ? (and bring back minify subject...) => no need for now

 :black_square_button: Test with more data

-:black_square_button: Remove React => Vue.js ?
-No framework ? (and bring back minify subject...)

 :black_square_button: Dark theme

-:black_square_button: Search bar too wide on mobile

 <!--
 Markdown emojis: